openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   }
 ```

-If the response does not contain the `redirect_uri`, the Wallet is not required to perform any further steps.
+If the response does not contain the `redirect_uri` parameter, the Wallet is not required to perform any further steps.

 Note: In the Response Mode `direct_post` or `direct_post.jwt`, the Wallet can change the UI based on the Verifier's callback to the Wallet following the submission of the Authorization Response.